 Life was lovely in Colorado.
 My husband and I enjoyed four beautiful children, good neighbors, and fulfilling friendships.
 We’d lived there for eight years, longer than either of us had lived anywhere.
-Our children had never known living anywhere else — a few of them hadn’t lived anywhere else.
+Our older children didn’t remember living any place else — the younger hadn’t lived anywhere else.

 And yet, somehow, it felt so right to leave our home and move to Utah.

 The move was prompted by thoughts of being closer to family, but in reality, it was mostly because it just felt right — like it was the next chapter in our lives that the Lord wanted for us.